integrations/slack/docs/README.md

 - :moon: - In Progress
 - :no_entry_sign: - Not Applicable

-### Bi-directional engagement
+### :pushpin: Bi-directional engagement

+Following comprehensive feature parity, we hope to make the integration more interactive and bi-directional.
+By bringing more of the GitHub experience into Slack and vice versa, we believe we can reduce context swtiching for developers and make the conversations around software development more engaging.

+Some features within this theme could include:
+- Interactive with messages in Slack, e.g. "Merge a Pull Request"
+- Open an Issue from Slack using Forms
+- Slash commands for GitHub actions, e.g. `/close <issue>`

-### Making software teams more efficient
+### :pushpin: Making software teams more efficient

-.sup
+Building on top of a more engaging bi-directional experience, we hope to focus on features to make software development teams more efficient given by bringing insights and team project management features into Slack.

+Some features within this theme could include:
+- A slash command to list all of the new issues your team has been mentioned in
-team review requests
+- Reminders and management of team review requests
-Notifcations for team discussion
+- Notifcations for and integration with team discussions

-### Making software developers more efficient
+### :pushpin: Making software developers more efficient

+Following team efficiency, we'd like to extend into features focused on individual developers.
+We can use the integration to help answer questions like "what should I work on next?" and ensure that the right work gets put in front of the folks most empowered to move software projects forward.

+Some features within this theme could include:
-Assigned to you
+- Messages when issues are assigned to you
-Personal notifications for work that is blocking other people Your PR was reviewed
+- Personal notifications for work that is blocking other people
+- Updates on the status of your Pull Request reviews

-### GitHub Enterprise & Slack Enterprise Grid Support
+### :pushpin: GitHub Enterprise & Slack Enterprise Grid Support

+Finally, we hope to focus on bringing these features to the environments of the largest customers of both platforms.

+---

+#### Note about upcoming themes

+As with any software project, the :point_up: upcoming themes are subject to change, and the provided examples are intended to illustrate where we hope to go.